KAIST-Visual-AI-Group/CS479-Assignment_1/README.md

 ![image](Figure/cls.png)

 In point cloud classification tasks, PointNet inputs point clouds (# points, 3) and generates a 1024-sized global feature latent vector, which is then reduced to the number of categories (k) through multi-layer perceptrons, forming logits for each category.

+> :bulb: **The figure above is the guideline for the implementation, but you don't need to implement the code completely the same as it.**

 #### TODOs
 ```